 When to Make a Splash in Fishing

-Stealthy, subtle presentations are more critical now than ever before when it comes to bass fishing.
-The recent explosion in fishing pressure paired with radical advancements in technology have us chasing the most keen quarry we’ve ever sought.
-Thus, finesse fishing and finesse presentations dominate much of the mainstream market and media talking points as of late.
-But sometimes drawing attention matters more.
+When it come to bass fishing, stealthy, subtle presentations are critical now more than ever before.
+The explosion in fishing pressure paired with radical advancements in technology have us chasing the most keen quarry we’ve ever sought.
+Thus, finesse fishing and finesse presentations dominate much of the mainstream market and media talking points lately.
+However, sometimes drawing attention matters more.
+As with almost everything else in creation, there’s a time to go against the grain.
+That’s what we’re going to talk about today.

 deer in the dark